Get help

 Get a source's time, based on its assigned clock.

-Of course if you do not know what function you need, you’d better go through the API reference.
+If you don’t know which function you need, browse the API reference.

-Please note that some functions in that list are optional and may not be available with your local liquidsoap install unless you install the optional dependency that enables it.
-The list of optional dependencies is listed via opam info liquidsoap if you have installed it this way or can in our build page.
+Note that some functions are optional and may not be available in your local liquidsoap install — they require an optional dependency to be enabled.
+You can see the list of optional dependencies via opam info liquidsoap or on the build page.

 Settings

-Liquidsoap scripts contain expression like settings.log.stdout := true.
-These are settings, global variables affecting the behaviour of the application.
+Liquidsoap scripts can contain expressions like settings.log.stdout := true.
+These are settings: global variables that affect the behaviour of the application.

-Some common settings have shortcut for convenience.
-These are all shortcuts to their respective settings values:
+Some common settings have shortcuts for convenience.
+These are all aliases for their respective settings values:

 log.level := 4